Names above have links to individual pages. See below the photograph for the complete list of names .

-There are 52 men and one woman named on the Hawkesbury Memorial.
+At the original dedication in 1951, there are 52 men and one woman named on the Hawkesbury Memorial.
+During the renovation in 2020 nine names were added bringing the total to 62.
 Most of them have been identified in the list below.
 Links are provided to some stories told in more detail.
-Much assiatnce in developing this list has been obtained from Dave Vickers, developer of the Buckley at war website, members of the Buckley Society and not least family members of the deceased.
+Much assistance in developing this list has been obtained from Dave Vickers, developer of the Buckley at war website, members of the Buckley Society and not least family members of the deceased.

 Private Percy Brownhill, 14387168, East Yorkshire Regiment, died of wounds 21 July, 1944, Son of James and Bertha Brownhill (nee Langford), of Buckley, Bistre Emmanuel Churchyard

 Fusilier Jonathan Baldwin, 4197761, Royal Welch Fusiliers, 8th Bn., killed by lightning, 9 June 1940, Bistre Emmanuel Churchyard grave 409, son of Samuel and Adelaide Baldwin of Stanley Road.

 Lance Bombardier William Bunting.
 Royal Artillery, 239 Bty, between 11 June and 30 June 1940, son of James Bunting and Sarah Ann Bunting (nee Stanley); husband of Elfreda Rosalie Bunting (nee Edwards), of Mold, 33.
 The Bunting family came to Buckley from Stoke.
 William’s sister Annice married Eddie Beavan and their daughter Bessie married a well-known Buckley man, Ron Millward.
 William was buried at St. Valery-en-Caux about 200 miles from Dunkirk.
 The Army was trapped at St Valery just as at Dunkirk but they did not escape.
 About 10,000 were captured.